Find Grad Schools

 33 Yearly Graduations

 The 7th most popular school in the country for philosophy & religious studies majors who are seeking their master's degree is Yale University.
 Each year, around 12,000 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $64,700 per year, while in-state graduate students, on average, pay $48,300 per year.
+The average in-state tuition for full-time undergraduates is $62,250 per year, while in-state graduate students, on average, pay $46,900 per year.
 During the most recent year for which we have data, 33 people received their master's degree in philosophy & religious studies from Yale.
-Of these students, 38% were women and 31% were members of underrepresented racial-ethnic groups.
-Yale University philosophy & religious studies graduates who receive their master's degree go on to jobs earning a median salary of $53,160.
+Around 25% of these students were from an underrepresented racial-ethnic group, and 64% were women.

 #8